 Colombia has a wealth of national parks to explore, but there’s one in particular that should be on your list to visit: Los Nevados National Park (Parque Nacional de los Nevados).

-Although not as frequented as the likes of Tyrona National Park, it’s a hidden treasure in the heart of Colombia and a place you should add to your travel plans.
+Although not as frequented as the likes of Tayrona National Park, it’s a hidden treasure in the heart of Colombia and a place you should add to your travel plans.

 The park is also nestled in the infamous coffee region, where farm tours can be found in abundance and make for the excellent add-on to a day or two of hiking.